corymickelson/NoPoDoFo/documentation/dictionary.md

 ## NoPoDoFo Dictionary

 A Dictionary is one of the primary building blocks of a PDF.
 The PDF dictionary type data structure is similar to a nodejs object data structure in that it is simply a collection of key value pairs.
-NoPoDoFo does not support the creation of new Dictionary objects, actions that require creating a new Dictionary are handled implicitly by PoDoFo.

 ```typescript
 class Dictionary {